tatekitzhak/cheat-sheet-for-software-developer/nginx/tools.md

 - `sudo systemctl stop nginx` - A commo reason to stop is to change configration.
 - `sudo systemctl reload nginx`-
 - `sudo systemctl enable nginx`
-- `sudo nginx -t` - Check Nginx Configuration Syntax is correct. useful if you have made changes or added a new configuration to the existing configuration structur
+- Check Nginx Configuration Syntax is correct. useful if you have made changes or added a new configuration to the existing configuration structur:
+- `sudo nginx -t && sudo systemctl reload nginx`
-- `sudo systemctl restart nginx.service`
+- `sudo systemctl restart nginx`
 - `nginx -s reload`